-If this interpretation of history is correct, it has implications for the design of monetarypolicy committees.
+If this interpretation of history is correct, it has implications for the design of monetary-policy committees.
 A committee is likely to explore a greater range of options if the causes of groupthink are avoided, as Sibert suggests.
-Since the financial crisis, the Federal Reserve has taken some steps in that direction.
-The emphasis on consensus has diminished, as evidenced by an increase in dissents from FOMC votes-sometimes three dissents at one meeting.
-The FOMC has also reduced its insularity by publishing detailed statements about its unemployment and inflation goals, and through the Chair's post-meeting news conferences.
+Ironically, as Fed Chair, Ben Bernanke has moved the FOMC in that direction.
+Bernanke does not dominate policy discussions as Alan Greenspan did.
+He has reduced the emphasis on consensus, tolerating three dissents from FOMC votes.
+He has also reduced the Committee's insularity, for example, with news conferences in which he explains policy decisions.

 The history described here also has implications for the choice of people to serve on policy committees.
 It suggests that decisions are influenced not only by policymakers' expertise and opinions, but also by their personalities.
 Outspoken "bulldogs" may be more likely than shy people to contribute new ideas to policy debates.
-The appointment of such people to the FOMC might ensure that a wider range of policies are considered.
-On the other hand, appointing someone with a dominant personality as Chair of the Committee could have the opposite effect, as a dominant leader is one factor that contributes to groupthink.